woset-workshop/woset-workshop.github.io/README.md

 ### Proceedings

-The 2022 WOSET paper proceedings will be available at [WOSET 2022](WOSET2022.md)
+The 2022 WOSET paper proceedings is available at [WOSET 2022](WOSET2022.md)

 ### Schedule

-The 2022 WOSET schedule will be available at
+The 2022 WOSET schedule is available at
 [WOSET Schedule](WOSET2022-schedule.md).
+Please [register through Zoom](https://ucsc.zoom.us/meeting/register/tJUlduGsqj4iG9YyaKdPrPKelg9NjGH1A0jx) to attend the live sessions.

 # Organization